-Income Taxes: The Company accounts for income taxes using the asset and liability method pursuant to SFAS No. 109, Accounting for Income Taxes ("SFAS 109").
+Income Taxes: The Company accounts for income taxes using the asset and liability method pursuant to FASB guidance, Accounting for Income Taxes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Certain of the Company's entities are taxed as U.S. partnerships and are subject to the Unincorporated Business Tax ("UBT") in the City of New York.
 Therefore, the tax liability or benefit related to the partnership's income or loss except for UBT rests with the partners, rather than the partnership entity.
 As such, the partners' liability or benefit is not reflected in the Company's consolidated financial statements.
 The tax related assets, liabilities, provisions or benefits included in the Company's consolidated financial statements also reflect the results of the entities that are taxed as corporations, either in the U.S. or in foreign jurisdictions.
-Effective January 1, 2007, the Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109 ("FIN 48").
+Effective January 1, 2007, the Company adopted FASB guidance, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement on Accounting for Income Taxes.
 The Company provides for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.

 The Company files income tax returns in the United States federal jurisdiction and various states, local and foreign jurisdictions.
-The Company is no longer subject to United States federal, state and local, or non-U.S. income tax examination by tax authorities for the years prior to 2003, 2000, and 1999, respectively.
+The Company is no longer subject to United States federal, state and local, or non-U.S. income tax examination by tax authorities for the years prior to 2003, 1999, and 2001, respectively.

-Stock-Based Compensation: Effective January 1, 2006, the Company accounts for stock-based compensation under the fair value recognition provisions of SFAS No. 123(R), Share-Based Payment ("SFAS

-123(R)"), using the modified prospective method.
+Stock-Based Compensation: The Company accounts for stock-based compensation under the fair value recognition provisions of the FASB guidance, Share-Based Payment, using the modified prospective method.
 Under the modified prospective method, stock-based compensation expense recognized during the period is based on the value of the portion of stock-based payment awards that is ultimately expected to vest.
 The grant-date fair value of stock-based awards is amortized to expense ratably over the awards' vesting periods.
-SFAS 123(R) also requires that the Company record an expense for the change in the fair value of the liability awards for each reporting period and that the change in fair value be reflected as stock-based compensation expense in the Company's Consolidated Statements of Operations.
-As stock-based compensation expense recognized in the Consolidated Statements of Operations for the years ended December 31, 2008, 2007 and 2006 is based on awards ultimately expected to vest, it has been reviewed for estimated forfeitures.
-SFAS 123(R) requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+This FASB guidance also requires that the Company record an expense for the change in the fair value of the liability awards for each reporting period and that the change in fair value be reflected as stock-based compensation expense in the Company's consolidated statements of operations.
+As stock-based compensation expense recognized in the consolidated statements of operations for the years ended December 31, 2009, 2008 and 2007 is based on awards ultimately expected to vest, it has been reviewed for estimated forfeitures.
+Further, this FASB guidance requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-Restricted Stock Units: Restricted stock units ("RSUs") provided to certain employees by the Company are accounted for as equity awards, and, under SFAS 123(R), the Company is required to record an expense for the portion of the RSUs that is ultimately expected to vest.
+Restricted Stock Units: Restricted stock units ("RSUs") provided to certain employees by the Company are accounted for as equity awards, and, as per FASB guidance, the Company is required to record an expense for the portion of the RSUs that is ultimately expected to vest.
 The grant-date fair value of RSUs is amortized to expense ratably over the awards' vesting periods.
 The amortization is reflected as non-cash equity-based compensation expense in the Company's consolidated statement of operations.
-In addition, quarterly dividends on such RSUs are included in the Company's compensation expense.
+In addition, quarterly dividend equivalents on such RSUs are included in the Company's compensation expense.